Commercial & Corporate Law

 Exit Mechanisms

-- IPO route: Company going public.
+- IPO route: The company going public.

 Tax Dimension

-Tax Structuring of Investment
+Tax Structuring of the Investment

 Taxation of Partners

-- Corporate tax at company level,
+- Corporate tax at the company level,

 Foreign Investor Protection